 In the Old Testament, the people of Israel confessed their faith in their own context: “Yahweh, One God, Yahweh, Our God” (Deut.
 6:4).
 This confession protected true Jehovah-worship from the entangled abomination of the countless Canaanite gods.
 And the early church confessed that “Jesus is Lord” (Rom.
 10:9) to protect the gospel from the constantly recited public doctrine that bound together the Roman empire—“Caesar is Lord.”

-At Sovereign Grace Church of Midland, it’s often repeated that we are a “reformed church.”
+At Fellowship Church Lubbock, it’s often repeated that we are a “reformed church.”
 Among other things, primarily this declares that we stand upon these five core truths:

 - We believe that “All Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for training in righteousness…” (2 Tim.
 3:16).
 The Bible is our only source of authority.
 Sola Scriptura.
 Scripture Alone.